abelmartin/ts-weather/README.md

 * Cache the forecast details for 30 minutes for all subsequent requests by zip codes.
 * Display indicator if result is pulled from cache.

+## Usage
+As the prompt requires, once the service is running you can enter:
+* an address
+* city & state
+* city & country

+... and the app will return:
+* current temperature
+* high/low
+* extended forcast

+It will also cache responses for 30 mins per zip code.

 ## API
 ### Weather
 * Weather will be pulled from [NOAA](https://www.weather.gov/documentation/services-web-api).
 This works well as NOAA provides this services for free.
 There's a rate limit but [as the API's page states](https://www.weather.gov/documentation/services-web-api#:~:text=The%20rate%20limit,are%20not%20likely.):